 Under Normal Snowfall Conditions, the following policy for removing snow from curb-to-curb will be carried out: the Boone Public Works Department will work diligently to plow each and every street, curb to curb.
 The City will maintain its policy of plowing all emergency snow routes on a curb-to-curb basis before residential areas.

 Snow Emergencies are declared by the Public Works Director and announced on KWBG News Radio (1590).
 DURING PERIODS OF "SNOW EMERGENCY," VEHICLES ARE PROHIBITED FROM PARKING OR STANDING UNATTENDED ON ANY ROADWAY WITHIN THE CITY.
 The purpose of the "Snow Emergency" is to facilitate snow plowing.
 Any vehicles parked on the roadway will be ticketed and towed.
 This includes any snow contractor’s vehicle that are stopped or standing.
 They also will be ticketed and towed.
-When a snow emergency is declared, the City will make an initial contact via e-mail or text enabled phone.
+When a snow emergency is declared, the City will send out a NIXLE text, to sign up for this notification text BOONESNOW to 88877.